 Can anything be done for adults with strabismus (misaligned eyes)?

 Yes.
 Adults can benefit from some of the same treatment options that are available to children for treating strabismus.
-Treatment options may include prismatic glasses and surgery.
-Most adults with misaligned eyes are able to have successful surgical correction [See figure 1].
+Treatment options may include prismatic glasses, specialized exercises to regain the coordination of both eyes (fusional exercises) and surgery.
+Most adults with misaligned eyes are able to have successful realignment with surgery [See figure 1].
 It is important consult with an eye surgeon who specializes in strabismus surgery.

 Why do adults get strabismus?